-Sound as a form of healing is something most everyone can relate to.
+Sound as a form of therapy and healing is something most everyone can relate to.
 We listen to music when we are happy and sad, celebrating or mourning.
 Music has a way of channeling and transforming emotions into something more rich and palpable.
 A popular quote, likely erroneously attributed to Plato, spells it out best:

 “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.”